enklu/enklu.github.io/docs/Spaces/CreatingSpace.md

 A Space anchors your AR content to the physical world.
 Everything you create in Enklu Cloud will perfectly line up with the environment around you, enabling multiple users to view holograms in the same location.
 A single Space can be used in multiple experiences to help build worlds of adventure in your environment as quickly as possible.

-<b>Note:</b> An active internet connection is required to create a Space.
+> <b>Note:</b> An active internet connection is required to create a Space.

 ## Getting Started

 By default, all new experiences are Free Floating.
-All content loads infront of the user, but isn't tied to any specific areas of the room.
+Since free floating content starts relative to the device's position, the experience will appear in different locations between sessions.

 To create a new Space, using your HoloLens 1 or HoloLens 2 device, enter Edit Mode by saying "edit experience".
 Once in Edit Mode, activate the floating menu and select <b>Spaces</b>.
+To activate the menu, focus your gaze cursor on the button with the grid icon.

 Select <b>Create New</b>.
 A Space will be created, and scanning will begin automatically.